The “Hebrews” Epistle —

 But Christ's priesthood introduced to the people a better hope built on a true foundation from God providing his complete pardon leading to our salvation; our new Great High Priest tends to work in us a stronger, more active hope in our acceptance of him.
 Through such hope we're warmly invited to get close and personally engage with Father God by entering and abiding into a covenant-union with him.
 He allowed Jesus to forfeit his life as the perfect sacrifice of all time.
 His death can make people completely clean in God's eyes.

 Christ himself is a priest; he's also a Great High Priest forever, after the order of the eternal Melchizedek priesthood.
 Aaronic priests couldn't make people perfect because they themselves were sinful.
 But Christ is eternal and sinless.
 He isn't weak and full of failure, as the high priests had been.
 Nor does he grow old or ever die as they had.
 Christ Jesus remains alive forever!
 He's always ready and eager to help and strengthen his children.
 Having lived on earth for decades, he knows very well what it's like to be human.
-Her therefore remains gentile and sympathetic to us.
+He therefore remains gentle and sympathetic to us.

 Note the epistle's focus on three great "betters" regarding what Great High Priest Jesus offers: (1) a better covenant (7:22; 8:13) because it's based on better oaths and promises, all of which are written on the heart, not on stone tablets (8:10); a better tabernacle (9:1–12) because, while the tabernacle tent was only earthly, and its high priest entered the Holy of Holies only once a year, Christ officiates in his heavenly sanctuary, "once for all"; and (3) a better sacrifice (10:18) because Jesus himself is that sacrifice, offering himself as an unblemished perfect sacrificial lamb, remembering our sins and lawless acts no more so that he fully and finally cleanses us.